-2021 AUSTRALIA CHINA HONG KONG INDIA INDONESIA JAPAN MALAYSIA NEW ZEALAND PHILIPPINES SINGAPORE SOUTH KOREA SRI LANKA TAIWAN THAILAND VIETNAM Click here to view 2020 edition Important: action likely required Good to know: follow developments Note changes:
+2021 AUSTRALIA CHINA HONG KONG INDIA INDONESIA JAPAN MALAYSIA NEW ZEALAND PHILIPPINES SINGAPORE SOUTH KOREA SRI LANKA TAIWAN THAILAND VIETNAM Click here to view 2020 edition Important: action likely required Good to know: follow developments judgment of the Labour Court - on the reasons for termination in the case of unemployment resulting from termination of employment - is no longer mandatory under the new Regulation.
+Consequently, employees that are dismissed by employers, who specify that the cause for termination is one of the abovementioned causes, shall be able to receive the SSO's unemployment benefits.